Orange Line Bike Path

 Orange Line Bike Path Description

-Enjoy a 17-mile trek across multiple Los Angeles neighborhoods on a former Southern Pacific Railroad corridor by combining the Orange Line Bike Path and the Browns Creek Bike Path.
+Enjoy the 15.7-mile trek across various Los Angeles neighborhoods on a former Southern Pacific Railroad corridor by exploring the Orange Line Bike Path.

-This rail-trail traverses dense neighborhoods, heavily trafficked roads, and light industrial areas.
-What it lacks in beauty, however, it makes up for in functionality.
+This rail trail traverses dense neighborhoods, heavily trafficked roads, and light industrial areas.
+What it lacks in beauty, it makes up for in functionality.
 There are many heavily trafficked at-grade road crossings that will take some patience to cross, but they are all signalized.

 The path provides residents of the San Fernando Valley with a dedicated environment for cycling and walking while connecting to rapid transit.
 Steps from its eastern terminus is the North Hollywood Metro Station, while near its western end is the Chatsworth Station, which services Metrolink and Amtrak.